 TORTOISESHELL AND TRI-COLOUR CATS

-Copyright 2002 - 2022, Sarah Hartwell
+2002 - 2024, Sarah Hartwell

-Because of the way tortoiseshell is inherited, almost all tortoiseshell and calico cats are female.
-The very few male tortoiseshell cats are caused by genetic aberration or development abnormalities in the foetus.
-These are discussed in detail in "Mosaicism, Tortie Tomcats, Genetically Impossible Kittens and Gender Anomalies".
+Because of the way tortoiseshell is inherited, most tortoiseshell and calico (tortie-and-white) cats are female.
+TMale tortoiseshell cats are caused by genetic aberration or development abnormalities in the foetus which are discussed in "Mosaicism, Tortie Tomcats, Genetically Impossible Kittens and Gender Anomalies".
 This article only considers normal tortoiseshell cats.
+Jean Bungartz, a German writer in the 1890s, referred to tortoiseshell-and-white cats as "Spanish cats" but said it was hard to explain why they got the name as they were not restricted to the Pyrenean peninsula.

 HOW TORTOISESHELL PATTERNS OCCUR